 Slide 4: Product demo

 Finally – the moment you’ve been waiting for!
 The long-awaited product demo is the portion of the meeting where your product truly has the chance to shine.
-Use this time to show your prospect that your product is the right solution for them.
+Reps should use this time to show prospects that your product is the right solution for them.
 To achieve this, it’s important to keep them as engaged as possible throughout the demo.

 Try incorporating storytelling into your product demo to keep your prospects engaged.
-You can share your own experiences or your customer’s experiences of how your product helped them resolve a challenge or achieve a goal.
-This will not only help you capture their attention, but also help them visualize what it would be like to actually use your product themselves.
+Encourage your reps to share their own experiences or their customer’s experiences of how your product helped them resolve a challenge or achieve a goal.
+This will not only help them capture the prospect’s attention but also help them visualize what it would be like to actually use your product themselves.

-Another way to keep your prospects engaged is to share your screen during the demo and lead them through exactly how your product works.
-This is especially effective if you can give them control of the screen and allow them to interact with your product during the live demo.
+Another way for reps to keep prospects engaged is to share their screen during the demo and lead them through exactly how your product works.
+This is especially effective if they can give over control of the screen and allow the prospect to interact directly with your product during the live demo.

 Slide 5: Pricing

 Once the value and impact of your product has been established and confirmed, it may be the right time to bring up pricing.
-You probably don’t have all the information you need to put together an exact pricing plan yet, but you should be prepared to at least provide a range for what an investment in your solution would look like.
+Even if reps don’t have all the information they need to put together an exact pricing plan yet, they should still be prepared to at least provide a range for what an investment in your solution would look like.